-There are several positive psychology interventions (PPIs) that can be used in the workplace to improve important outcomes, such as increased motivation and work engagement, job performance, and reduced job stress.
+There are several positive psychology interventions that can be used in the workplace to improve important outcomes, such as reduced job stress and increased motivation, work engagement, and job performance.
 Numerous empirical studies have been conducted in recent years to verify the effects of these interventions.

-Research demonstrates that psychological capital interventions are associated with a variety of work outcomes that include improved job performance, engagement, and organizational citizenship behaviors (Avey et al. 2010; Luthans et al. 2007).
-Psychological capital (PsyCap) refers to a psychological state that is malleable and open to development and consists of four major components:
+Psychological capital interventions are associated with a variety of work outcomes that include improved job performance, engagement, and organizational citizenship behaviors (Avey, 2014; Luthans & Youssef-Morgan 2017).
+Psychological capital refers to a psychological state that is malleable and open to development and consists of four major components:

-- self-efficacy and confidence in one’s ability to succeed at challenging work tasks
+- Self-efficacy and confidence in our ability to succeed at challenging work tasks

-- optimism and positive attributions about the future of one’s career or company
+- Optimism and positive attributions about the future of our career or company

-- resilience in the workplace and bouncing back from adverse situations (Luthans and Youssef-Morgan 2017).
+- Resilience in the workplace and bouncing back from adverse situations (Luthans & Youssef-Morgan, 2017)

-Research demonstrates that job crafting interventions where employees who design and have control over the characteristics of their work may create an optimal fit between work demands and their personal strengths, which can lead to improved performance and greater work engagement (Bakker et al. 2016; Wingerden et al. 2016).
+Job crafting interventions – where employees design and have control over the characteristics of their work to create an optimal fit between work demands and their personal strengths – can lead to improved performance and greater work engagement (Bakker, Tims, & Derks, 2012; van Wingerden, Bakker, & Derks, 2016).

-The concept of job crafting is rooted in the jobs demands-resources theory (JD-R) and suggests that employee motivation, engagement, and performance can be influenced by practices such as:
+The concept of job crafting is rooted in the jobs demands–resources theory and suggests that employee motivation, engagement, and performance can be influenced by practices such as (Bakker et al., 2012):

-- attempts to alter social job resources like feedback and coaching
+- Attempts to alter social job resources, such as feedback and coaching

-- structural job resources like opportunities to develop at work
+- Structural job resources, such as opportunities to develop at work

-- challenging job demands, such as reducing workload and creating new projects (Tims et al., 2012).
+- Challenging job demands, such as reducing workload and creating new projects

-Job crafting is a self-initiated, proactive process at work by which employees change elements of their jobs to optimize the fit between their job demands and personal needs, abilities, and strengths (Wrzesniewski and Dutton, 2001).
+Job crafting is a self-initiated, proactive process by which employees change elements of their jobs to optimize the fit between their job demands and personal needs, abilities, and strengths (Wrzesniewski & Dutton, 2001).